Powering Queensland's clean energy future.

 Location – Lotus Creek (Isaac Region), Queensland

-For the economy – Up to 200 jobs during construction and eight jobs once operational
+For the economy – Creating around 200 jobs during construction and eight jobs once operational

 Project Overview

-The Croydon Solar Farm and BESS will also strengthen the power network in the Isaac Region by generating and storing energy and discharging in periods of high demand, helping maximise utilisation of the network.
+The Croydon Solar Farm BESS will also strengthen the power network in the Isaac Region by storing energy to be discharged during periods of high demand, helping maximise utilisation of the network.
 It will defer the need for expensive transmission upgrades and avoid an increase in network charges.

 Project Timeline